Snowboarding Info, News, Pictures, Forum, Shop, Travel and Community

 3. Beacon Search

 The best and fastest way to start a rescue is through the use of a beacon or transceiver.
-Everyone in the team must have their beacons on so as to receive signal immediately.
+Everyone in the team must have their beacons on so as to receive signals immediately.

 If the path is narrow and the rescuers are skilled enough, one or two people can conduct a quick and thorough search of the entire path while the others get their beacons and shovels out.
 It is a good idea to limit your searchers if you aren't sure if the victim is even wearing a beacon.
 If he isn't, you'll need people high on the path to begin probing quickly.
 If they're all at the bottom, you'll waste time waiting for them to hike back up again.